Last Updated on January 20, 2022 by Michael Joseph

 For one thing, it is full of beneficial bacteria that may benefit gut health.

-Greek yogurt is a little different from regular yogurt, and it has a thicker and creamier texture, and it also contains more protein and less lactose than regular yogurt.
+Greek yogurt is a little different from regular yogurt.
+This dairy product has a thicker and creamier texture, and it also contains more protein and less lactose than regular yogurt.

 It would be easy to call zincica the Slovakian version of kefir.